Video gamers renew legal challenge to Microsoft's Activision bid after setback

 Microsoft has denied the gamers' claims that the proposed transaction, which faces regulatory scrutiny in venues including the U.S., Europe and Japan, would curb competition.

-A spokesperson for Microsoft and lawyers for the company involved in the case did not immediately respond to a message seeking comment on Tuesday.
+A spokesperson for Microsoft in a statement on Tuesday said the amended complaint contained "unsupported and implausible claims about the deal's effect on competition."
+Microsoft said it will "bring more games to more people" through its proposed deal with Activision.

-An attorney for the plaintiffs did not immediately respond to a similar message.
+An attorney for the plaintiffs did not immediately respond to a message seeking comment.

 U.S. antitrust laws allow private consumers to sue over deals apart from regulatory and enforcement agencies.